Website Manager

 A few advanced second graders, all third graders, and most fourth graders

 Minors is entirely player pitch, which makes it a faster-paced game than Farm AA.
 Games feature live pitching, stealing, and bunting.
-The infield fly rule is finally in effect.
-Players should be able to throw more accurately at this level and should feel comfortable in the batter's box.
-General rules of the game need to be understood before joining a Minors team.
+The infield fly rule is introduced.
+Players should be able to throw more accurately at this level and feel comfortable in the batter's box.
+Players should have a solid grasp of baseball rules at this level.

 Team Selection: Teams are organized through an evaluation and draft process.
 All players will be chosen for a team.